|

 Adult Peyote plants can tolerate temperatures within a range of

-45-100 degrees Farenheit.
+45-130 degrees Fahrenheit.
 If soil is kept dry, it can survive temperatures

 as low as 30o F. Frequent watering and a shade cloth will protect